Supporting an Athlete's Recovery from Concussion

 Support during and after a concussion

-It is very important that an athlete’s recovery from a concussion be monitored by a healthcare provider so that the athlete can safely follow a return to play protocol in a protected and monitored manner.
+It is very important that an athlete’s recovery from a concussion be monitored by a healthcare provider so that the athlete can safely follow a return to play and return to learn protocol in a protected and monitored manner.

 Many states have a youth sports concussion law that requires a student-athlete be removed from play if a concussion is suspected and then be cleared by a medical professional before returning to play.

 The cornerstone to treatment of a concussion is rest.
 Cognitive and physical rest are essential to help the brain heal.
-Players with a concussion should not be doing any activities that increase the metabolic demands on the brain or make the brain work hard.
+Players with a concussion should not be doing any activities that increase the metabolic demands on the brain or make the brain work hard directly after a concussion injury.
 Breaking a sweat (increasing their heart rate) or even reviewing a play book can trigger symptoms.